BunsDev/workflow-builder-template/CONTRIBUTING.md

 **File:** `plugins/my-integration/steps/send-message.ts`

 This runs on the server during workflow execution.
-Steps use the **unified step code pattern**:
+Steps have two parts:

-1. `stepHandler` - Core logic that receives credentials as a parameter (portable between app and export)
+1. `stepHandler` - Core logic that receives credentials as a parameter
-2. `sendMessageStep` - App entry point that fetches credentials and wraps with logging
+2. `sendMessageStep` - Entry point that fetches credentials and wraps with logging

-The `stepHandler` function is automatically extracted to generate export code, so you only write the logic once!

 ```typescript
 import "server-only";